open-quantum-safe/oqs-provider/CONTRIBUTING.md

 This project has adopted the [OpenSSL coding style](https://www.openssl.org/policies/technical/coding-style.html).
-To check adherence of any new code to this, it therefore is highly recommended to run the following command in the project main directory prior to finishing a PR:
+To check adherence of any new code to this, it therefore is highly recommended to run the following commands in the project main directory prior to finishing a PR:

-    find oqsprov -type f -and '(' -name '*.h' -or -name '*.c' -or -name '*.inc' ')' | xargs clang-format --dry-run --Werror
+    find oqsprov -type f -and '(' -name '*.h' -or -name '*.c' -or -name '*.inc' ')' | xargs clang-format --dry-run --Werror find test -type f -and '(' -name '*.h' -or -name '*.c' -or -name '*.inc' ')' | xargs clang-format --dry-run --Werror

+If errors are reported, consider replacing `--dry-run --Werror` with `-i` to enable in-place correction of the coding errors, or correct the code manually to pass this CI acceptance test.

 ### Running CI locally